Barry O'Callaghan

-Barry O'Callaghan (born 1969) is a business executive and financier.
-Currently he is the Chairman and CEO of Rise Global.
-He formerly led Riverdeep for a decade, later known as EMPG and HMH.
-He grew the small educational software company into the largest K-12 publishing company in the American education system through a series of acquisitions that were funded by loans.
-As a result of cuts in school textbook purchases, excessive debt, and the end of the dot-com bubble, the company was taken over by bondholders in 2011.
-This almost wiped out the interests of shareholders and O'Callaghan's own fortune.
-After the fallout, he became CEO and partial owner of the international division, EMPGi.
+Barry O'Callaghan (born 1969) is an Irish business executive and financier.
+He is the Chairman and CEO of AKLO Capital (a private investment office) and the former CEO of HMH.
+He grew the small educational software company Riverdeep into the largest K-12 publishing company in the American education system through a series of acquisitions.

 Early life and education

 Barry O'Callaghan was born in 1969 in Mitchelstown, County Cork, Ireland.
 His father was a doctor.
 O'Callaghan was educated at Clongowes Wood College, a Jesuit secondary boarding school.
 He was captain of the school's senior cup rugby team and later he played rugby for Trinity College Dublin, where he studied law in the late 1980s.
 According to O'Callaghan, after graduating he no longer wanted to pursue a career in law.

 Career

 Early work

 After getting a degree in law, Barry O'Callaghan got a job at investment bank Morgan Stanley, where he "quickly prospered" working in mergers & acquisitions.
 He worked in the London office, then later in the Hong Kong office, before moving to New York City to work at Salomon Smith Barney near the beginning of the dot-com bubble.
 In 1997 O'Callaghan got a senior job the telecommunications and technology division of investment bank Credit Suisse First Boston.
 There he helped internet companies prepare to go public.
 O'Callaghan quit Credit Suisse First Boston in 1999 to become the Chief Executive Officer of the digital publishing startup, Riverdeep, in order to take the company public.